 How to check 240 voltage with a multimeter 2021

-Voltage is the potential measurement of electric current between two points, between your main electric supply and the outlet socket or between the outlet socket and your device.
-Electricity is used a lot for cooling and warming homes, plugging in air conditioning devices, radiators, boilers, sometimes electric hotplates, hoods, and vacuums.
+Voltage is the amount of electricity that could flow between two points.
+These two points could be an outlet socket and the equipment you’re using, or an outlet socket and your main power source.
+Air conditioners, radiators, boilers, and occasionally electric hotplates, hoods, and vacuums all use electricity to cool and heat dwellings.
 These devices are all high-power consumers.
-You can check the voltage of your household circuitry or your appliances or batteries.
-You need a digital or analog multimeter, or a voltmeter to check the voltages.
-But the voltmeter is meant to check voltage only.
+You can check the voltage of your household circuitry, your appliances, or your batteries.
+You need a digital or analog multimeter or a voltmeter to check the voltages.
+Also, the voltmeter’s only purpose is to measure voltage.

-In our case we are going to check the 240 voltages, we use a multimeter device.
-It contains a selector dial in the centre of the device.
-It can rotate up to 360 degrees.
-It contains distinct functions to select, for example, A/C voltage check, D/C battery check etc. If you are new to a multimeter, then read the manual guide to select the variable functions of a multimeter.
-We use two ports, that is red and black ports in a multi-meter device to operate the multiple functions and get the desired measurements.
-The black port is Common whereas the red port is live or powered.
-In addition to this, there are two probes red and black in colour, the other end of both the probes is an inlet, like an insert of a lead (Probes come together with a multimeter).
+In our case, we are going to check the 240 voltages, we use a multimeter device.
+It has a selector dial in the centre of the device.
+Rotate up to 360 degrees.
+It contains distinct functions to select, for example, A/C voltage check, D/C battery check, etc. If you are new to a multimeter, then read the manual guide to select the variable functions of a multimeter.
+We use two ports, that is red and black ports, in a multi-meter device to operate the multiple functions and get the desired measurements.
+The black port is common, whereas the red port is live or powered.
+In addition to this, there are two probes, red and black in color.
+The other end of both the probes is an inlet, like an insert of a lead (probes come together with a multimeter).
 We will check 240 voltages by these two black and red probes together with the two black and red ports within the body of a multi-meter device to complete the circuit to check the voltage.

 - Select the outlet to select the voltage.
-You will place your multimeter leads into the outlet; as you can see by testing this, we have 240 volts that means there are 240 volts of power available to the outlet, so now we are going to try voltage on a component.
+You will place your multimeter leads into the outlet; as you can see by testing this, we have 240 volts, which means there is 240 volts of power available to the outlet, so now we are going to try voltage on a component.

 - We move the dial selector to the Voltage range of V~ sign of alternative current (AC).
 This setting is the same in all types of multi-meters.